 The price for an Ashiatsu massage can vary quite a bit depending on your location and the therapist’s level of expertise.
 Because it’s a specialized modality that requires advanced training, you can expect it to be priced as a premium service.
 At Nola Bliss, our Ashiatsu Deepfeet Bar Therapy sessions are designed to provide deep, lasting relief.
 We typically offer sessions ranging from 60 to 120 minutes.
 A longer session gives your therapist ample time to warm up the muscle tissue and address specific areas of tension thoroughly.
 Think of it as an investment in your well-being—giving your body the time it needs to truly release and repair.

-Ask About Packages and Memberships
+Ask About Packages to Save Money

 If you find that Ashiatsu is the perfect fit for your wellness routine, consistency is key to getting the most out of it.
 Many studios, including ours, offer packages or memberships to make regular sessions more accessible.
 This is a great option if you’re managing chronic pain or simply want to make therapeutic massage a consistent part of your self-care.
 It’s always worth asking about these programs when you book.
 You can also inquire about enhancements to personalize your experience, like adding soothing Hot Himalayan Salt Stones to melt away tension even more effectively.